pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/13_Bundle_Developers_Guide/05_Pimcore_Bundles/01_Installers.md

 This does what we expect, but now we have duplicate code in installation migration and our migration class.
 Depending on your use case you could also tell the installer to manually execute your migration after installation.
-In this example it basically does the same as not defining a version to mark, but you could use this to execute only a handful of needed migration
-(e.g. ones with complex logic):
+In this example it basically does the same as it would do if you don't mark a version, but you could use this to execute only a handful of needed migrations (e.g. ones with complex logic):

 ```php